-We present an algorithm which its correctness and running time relies on the sample size given by Theorem 2.6.
-In order to bound the sample size, in Theorem 4.1, we prove an upper bound to the range space $\mathcal{R}$ .
-We are aware that the main idea in the proof is similar the proof of a result for a different range space on the shortest paths obtained in [13] in their work using VC-dimension.
+In this section we present a randomized algorithm for the approximation of the percolation centrality for every vertex of a graph.
+The correctness and running time of the algorithm relies on the sample size given by Theorem 2.6.
+In order to bound the sample size, in Theorem 4.1, we prove an upper bound to the range space \mathcal{R} .
+We are aware that the main idea in the proof is similar to the proof of a result for a different range space on the shortest paths obtained in [14] in their work using VC-dimension.
 For the sake of clarity, instead of trying to fit their definition to our model and use their result, we found it easier stating and proving the theorem directly for our range space.